section-engineering-education/engineering-education/content/articles/build-mern-stack-application-to-manage-isp/index.md

 #### customerList component
 The list of customers from the database will make up our table body in the rendered by the customerList component.

-- Declare state variable and fetch the data from the database
+- Declare state variable and fetch the data from the database.

 The `useEffect` hook is used to fetch data and set the data in the local state of the component.